The Audit Dance: A Well-Choreographed Routine

 Using your Board as a Resource

-During the audit engagement, your board of directors -- the audit committee in particular -- can be a valuable resource for your not-for-profit organization.
+During the audit engagement, your board of directors, the audit committee in particular, can be a valuable resource.

 The board's significant fiduciary responsibilities dovetail with many of the audit-related duties.
-And a well-represented board may have members with accounting experience who can assist.
+And a diverse board may have members with accounting experience who can assist.

 Your auditor is responsible for expressing an opinion on your financial statements.
 The opinion is based on planning and performing an audit in line with required standards to obtain reasonable assurance that your financial statements are free of material misstatement -- whether from error or fraud.

-Your not-for-profit organization, on the other hand, is responsible for preparing the financial statements and for related tasks, such as developing estimates (an allowance for bad debts, for example) and adopting accounting policies.
-It's also your job to establish, maintain and monitor effective internal controls over financial statement reporting and to prevent and detect fraud, as outlined in the American Institute of Certified Public Accountants' standards.
+Your not-for-profit, on the other hand, is responsible for preparing financial statements and for related tasks, such as developing estimates (for example, an allowance for bad debts) and adopting accounting policies.
+It's also your job to establish, maintain and monitor effective internal controls over financial statement reporting and to prevent and detect fraud.

-In designing the audit plan, the auditor considers the internal controls you have in place to guard against risks.
-But, in the audit opinion, he or she provides no assurance on the effectiveness of those controls.
+Keep in mind that when designing an audit plan, the auditor considers your organization's internal controls.
+But, in the audit opinion, the auditor provides no assurance on the effectiveness of those controls.

 The responsibility for the financial statements remains with your organization.
-You also are responsible for adjusting the financial statements to correct material misstatements.
+You're also responsible for adjusting financial statements to correct material misstatements.

 Your auditor must maintain independence, in both fact and appearance.
 Although he or she can provide suggestions to help your not-for-profit develop policies, your auditor can't assist in selecting and implementing those policies.

 The auditor also can't make the adjusting journal entries that might be required to close your books.
-Your not-for-profit has the responsibility to maintain, adjust and close the financial records before the audit.
+Your organization is responsible for maintaining, adjusting and closing financial records before the audit.

 Well Worth It

-The time your not-for-profit spends preparing for the audit can be significant, and coordinating the roles of your auditor and your organization may be a bit ticklish.
-But the end results -- a fair assessment of your financial health, viable options to address any exposed vulnerabilities and transparency for your public -- make it well worth the effort.
+The time your not-for-profit spends preparing for an audit can be significant, and coordinating the roles of your auditor and your organization may be somewhat challenging.
+But the end results -- a fair assessment of your nonprofit's financial health, options to address any vulnerabilities and transparency for your public -- make it well worth the effort.